Ethics Awareness in the Human Brain Project

 The Researcher Awareness Task

-The main aim of the Researcher Awareness Task is to enhance capacity for ethical and social reflection and corresponding action among researchers at all levels within each Subproject of the Human Brain Project.
+The Researcher Awareness Task aims to enhance capacity for ethical and social reflection and corresponding action among researchers at all levels within each Workpackage of the Human Brain Project.
 This work is a core aspect of Responsible Research and Innovation in action, providing anticipatory and reflective dimensions for considering the ethical implications of research, direct engagement with a range of internal stakeholders, and a way of receiving and incorporating feedback into practice.
-The Researcher Awareness Programme covers a wide range of relevant ethics topics including dual use, compliance, data governance, and the ethics of Artificial Intelligence.
-This Task is carried out jointly by the Foresight Lab at King’s College London and Ethics Support team at De Montfort University.
+This Task is carried out by Manuel Guerrero, from the Centre for Research Ethics & Bioethics (CRB) at Uppsala University.

 - Develops strategic links among HBP researchers and structures and with other bodies relevant to raising awareness of ethics and societal issues in HBP research;